UrbsLab/STREAMLINE/README.md

 ## Disclaimer
 We make no claim that this is the best or only viable way to assemble an ML analysis pipeline for a given classification problem, nor that the included ML modeling algorithms will yield the best performance possible.
-We intend many expansions/improvements to this pipeline in the future to make it easier to use and hopefully more effective in application.
+We intend many expansions/improvements to this pipeline in the future.
 We welcome feedback, suggestions, and contributions for improvement.

 ***
 # Acknowledgements
-STREAMLINE is the result of 3 years of on-and-off development gaining feedback from multiple biomedical research collaborators at the University of Pennsylvania, Fox Chase Cancer Center, Cedars Sinai Medical Center, and the University of Kansas Medical Center.
+The development of STREAMLINE benefited from feedback across multiple biomedical research collaborators at the University of Pennsylvania, Fox Chase Cancer Center, Cedars Sinai Medical Center, and the University of Kansas Medical Center.
 The bulk of the coding was completed by Ryan Urbanowicz, Robert Zhang and Harsh Bandhey.
 Special thanks to Yuhan Cui, Pranshu Suri, Patryk Orzechowski, Trang Le, Sy Hwang, Richard Zhang, Wilson Zhang, and Pedro Ribeiro for their code contributions and feedback.